Quantum coherence and negative quasi probabilities in a contextual three-path interferometer: Orthogonality relations between different contexts

 The probability zero conditions of two neighboring $\theta$-states define the sides of a tetragon.
 For instance, the states $\ket{\theta_3}$ and $\ket{\theta_{D1}}$ are at opposite corners of the tetragon defined by $P(3)=0$, $P(f)=0$, $P(D1)=0$, $P(S2)=0$.
 The other two corners of this tetragon are given by $\ket{1}$ (orthogonal to $\ket{3}$ and $\ket{D1}$) and $\ket{P2}$ (orthogonal to $\ket{f}$ and $\ket{S2}$).
 It is worth noting that non-contextual assignments of photon paths can accommodate all four conditions at the same time.
 In fact,there are two different paths that are still possible even if the four paths defining the boundary are completely excluded – one given by the sequence $\{1, P1, P2, D2\}$ and the other by $\{2, S1,P2\}$.
 The states associated with this sequences are all located in the vicinity of the states $\ket{\theta_3}$ and $\ket{\theta_{D1}}$ in Hilbert space.

-The proximity of states is an expression of uncertainty in quantum mechanics.
+In quantum mechanics, the proximity of states is an expression of uncertainty.
 Even if the probability of an outcome is high, full certainty is only possible when the state describing the measurement outcome is identical to the initial state.
 A complete characterization of the relation between different measurement contexts must therefore be based on statistical arguments.
 In the following, I will introduce the Kirkwood-Dirac quasi probability to identify the joint statistical weights of two non-orthogonal outcomes.
 These KD values can be negative, suggesting a relation that exceeds the mutual exclusion associated with orthogonality.
-It is then possible to introduce a characterization of the quantum states on the three-dimensional sphere in Fig. \ref{fig2} by identifying the negative KD terms of the state.
+Deviations from classical statistics are therefore associated with a suppression of probabilities that cannot be achieved with positive joint probabilities.
+As quasi probabilities, KD values characterize an arbitrary state $\ket{\psi}$ in terms of linear contributions to the detection probabilities in each of the paths.
+Negative KD values thus identify the characteristic statistics of a quantum state $\ket{\psi}$ and provide a useful indicator of the different kinds of quantum statistics that can be observed when the input state of the interferometer is given by a specific state located on the surface of the three dimensional Hilbert space sphere shown in Fig. \ref{fig2}.